absyro/streamier-graphql-server/docs/SECURITY.md

 ## Reporting Vulnerabilities

-If you discover a security issue in Streamier Server, please **DO NOT** create a public issue.
+If you discover a security issue in Streamier GraphQL Server, please **DO NOT** create a public issue.
 Instead, report it privately to **security@streamier.net**.

 ### Guidelines: